 AI isn't just automating tasks anymore—it's fundamentally reshaping how enterprise teams handle complex, high-stakes workflows.
-After processing over 400,000 RFP questions across industries, we've identified specific patterns in how AI succeeds (and fails) at business process automation.
+Based on patterns identified from working with enterprise teams across industries, we've identified specific patterns in how AI succeeds (and fails) at business process automation.

 This guide breaks down what actually works when implementing AI for business workflows, with concrete examples from teams managing everything from RFP responses to security questionnaires.
 Whether you're handling 5 proposals monthly or 500, here's what we've learned from real implementations.